 It has been proven that the biggest variable in fostering change in a therapeutic setting is the relationship between the therapist and the patient.
 We understand every adolescent and young adult is different and is at a different developmental stage.
 We are flexible in our approach and treatment planning thus insuring we can achieve optimal outcomes.

 New studies are showing that adolescents’ brain chemistry is more inclined toward thrill seeking and high risk behaviors.
 This age group is hot wired to explore new ways of perceiving and behaving.
 Parents must learn to navigate the difficult skill of setting firm, fair, flexible and consistent boundaries, while simultaneously being assertive and empowering.
 This way the adolescent does not feel another “authority figure” is attempting to control them.
 Almost all adolescents go through the process of “rebelling” against their primary care giver regardless of how good the parenting skills are.

-Adolescents and Young Adult's
+Adolescence and Young Adulthood

-Adolescents and young adulthood is a time of exploring one’s unique gifts in relation to other adolescents and young adults in the world.
+Adolescence and young adulthood is a time of exploring one’s unique gifts in relation to other adolescents and young adults in the world.
 The esteemed developmental psychologist Erik Erickson identified adolescence as a stage in which there is an inner battle.
 This is known as “Identity versus Role Confusion,” which basically means that adolescents are incessantly exploring their similarities and differences in relation to other adolescents.
 Erikson went on to state the next crisis or inward battle in young adulthood was “Intimacy versus Isolation,” which is when young adults learn to form intimate, loving relationships with other people.
 Success leads to strong relationships.
 Failure results in loneliness and isolation.